-- 1 chicken free range (about 4 lbs), cut into serving pieces and skinned, or 8 skinned chicken thighs
+- 1 chicken (~4 lbs) cut into pieces and skinned, or 8 skinned chicken thighs

 - 1/4 cup olive oil

-- 2 cups peeled, seeded, and chopped canned San Marzano tomatoes with juices
+- 2 cups peeled, seeded and chopped tomatoes (canned San Marzano preferred)

 - 1/2 cup red wine